Scaarus/nativedb/vehicle/SetVehicleIsConsideredByPlayer.md

 ConsideredByPlayerFlag default = true

 Passing FALSE to this command will make the player not consider this vehicle when pressing triangle to enter a vehicle.
-The player will instead pick the next closest vehicle to stealenter.
+The player will instead pick the next closest vehicle to steal/enter.